mawenlong2016/CAFU/tutorial/User_manual.md

 - **Characterize Nucleic-acid Feature**

-  This function allows users to explore the nucleic-acid similarity between assembled and reference transcripts in terms of the distribution of transcript length and G+C content.
+  This function allows users to characterize the nucleic-acid-based features between assembled and reference transcripts in terms of transcript length and GC content

-  In this function, two features can be analyzed (see figure below).
   To run this function, two inputs are required including:

-  **Input 1**: The sequences of assembled transcripts (or confident/novel transcripts) derived from unmapped reads.
+  **Input 1**: Assembled transcript sequences generated from the function Assemble Unmapped Reads.
 Test data (```assembled_transcript.fasta```) is in directory ```/your directory/CAFU/test_data/others/```.

   **Input 2**: The sequences of transcripts from the existing genome annotation.
 Test data (```ref_trans.fasta.zip```) is in directory ```/your directory/CAFU/test_data/Transcripts/```.